SiyangCai/ML-mushroom-classification/README.md

 Best model performance (accuracy) will be searched under randomized gird seach regarding the hyper parameters.
 10 Cross validations are performed.

 ## Model performance
+All methods have provided satisfying results.
 Voting classifer does improve the accruracy but does not differ very much compared to other two models.
 * Logistic Regression: 98.07%,
 * Support Vector Machine: 98.28%,
 * Voting Classifier: 98.35%.